 |D.||Major Life Activity:|

 The Section 504 standard of what is appropriate differs from the Individuals with Disabilities Education Act (IDEA) appropriate standard which requires the District to design a program reasonably calculated to confer educational benefits.
-Section 504 requires that no discrimination occur against a student solely because his/her disability.
-Students with disabilities who qualify for Section 504 services must be provided with aids, benefits, or services that are as effective as those provided non-disabled persons.
+Section 504 requires that no discrimination occur against a student solely because of his/her disability.
+Students with disabilities who qualify for Section 504 services must be provided with aids, benefits, or services that are comparable to those provided non-disabled persons.
 Students with disabilities who meet eligibility for an IEP are protected by Section 504ís prohibition against discrimination on the basis of a disability.
 However, some students with disabilities who do not require an IEP may still be eligible for a Section 504 plan and are also entitled to protection against discrimination on the basis of a disability.

 Section 504 Requirements